Screen Vision

 Is screen vision different from streaming or screen recording?

 Yes.
-Streaming tools capture and broadcast your screen to viewers.
-Screen recording saves your screen to a file.
-Sidekick's screen vision reads frames in real time to generate coaching audio — the frames themselves don't leave your machine in the same way a broadcast or recording does.
+Streaming tools capture and broadcast your screen to a public audience.
+Screen recording saves your screen to a local file.
+Sidekick's screen vision captures frames in real time so the coaching layer can act on the moment — the goal is voice tips in your headset, not a broadcast or a saved video.
 Sidekick is built to coexist with your existing streaming setup rather than replace it.

 Does screen vision work on multi-monitor setups?